-- ☐ If you are using a program that has its own volume control, make sure the volume control is properly set.
-See the program's help file for more information. - ☐ The volume may have been turned off by the Fn+F2 keys.
-Press them once again. - ☐ The volume may have been minimized by the Fn+F3 keys.
-Keep pressing the Fn+F4 keys to turn up the volume loud enough to hear sound. - ☐ Check the Windows volume controls by clicking the volume icon on the taskbar. - Your sound output device may have been incorrectly configured.
-To change the sound output device, see How do I change the sound output device? (page 158).
+- □ If you are using a program that has its own volume control, make sure the volume control is properly set.
+See the program's help file for more information. - □ The volume may have been turned off by the Fn+F2 keys or the muting (S1) button.
+Press the keys or the button once again. - □ The volume may have been minimized by the Fn+F3 keys.
+Keep pressing the Fn+F4 keys to turn up the volume loud enough to hear sound. - Check the Windows volume controls by clicking the volume icon on the taskbar. - □ Your sound output device may have been incorrectly configured.
+To change the sound output device, see How do I change the sound output device? (page 153).